 Types of Diabetes

-Diabetes is classified into three types: type 1, type 2, and gestational diabetes
+Diabetes is classified into three types: type 1, type 2, and gestational diabetes.

 Type 1 diabetes

 Type 1 diabetes is thought to be an autoimmune disorder.
-This means that immune system attacks and destroys the beta cells in our pancreas that make insulin by mistake.
+This means that the immune system attacks and destroys the beta cells in our pancreas that make insulin by mistake.
 Type 1 diabetes affects approximately 5-10% of all diabetics.
 Type 1 diabetes symptoms frequently appear fast.

 Type 2 diabetes